dynamsoft-docs/capture-vision-docs-js/programming/javascript/api-reference/core/basic-structures/point.md

 # Point

-The interface Point represents a point in 2D space.
-It contains of two numbers, which represent the coordinates of the point.
+The `Point` interface defines a shape that represents a point in 2-dimensional space.

 ## Definition